bblfsh/documentation/uast/specification.md

 Each driver normalizer defines a set of **annotation rules**.
 These rules define how to add roles to nodes.

-For example, in the Java normalizer, `ImportPath` role is added to nodes that have the internal type `QualifiedName` (Java-specific) with a parent with internal type `ImportDeclaration` (Java-specific).
+For example, in the Java normalizer, `Import` and `Pathname` roles are added to nodes that have the internal type `QualifiedName` (Java-specific) with a parent with internal type `ImportDeclaration` (Java-specific).
 For a full example, check the [annotation rules for the Java driver](https://godoc.org/github.com/bblfsh/java-driver/driver/normalizer#pkg-variables).